oxymore-tech/liane/back/README.md

 ## Launch the project

 Dotnet is mandatory in order to launch the backend part of the project.
-To get informations about dotnet go [here](https://dotnet.microsoft.com).
+To get information about dotnet go [here](https://dotnet.microsoft.com).

 * On MacOS, you can install it using brew : `brew install homebrew/cask/dotnet` ;
 * On Unbuntu (whether it is WSL or not), you can get detailled instructions [here](https://docs.microsoft.com/fr-fr/dotnet/core/install/linux-ubuntu).